 ‘Core’ is a neat abbreviation that stands for Centralized Online Real-time Exchange/Environment.

 Core Banking System is software that processes transactions and financial operations between a bank’s branches.
-In essence, core banking makes remote transactions processing a convenient reality.
+In essence, core banking makes remote transaction processing a convenient reality.

 Core banking is the backbone of a bank’s software ecosystem.
 The rest of the banking software is built around the core and communicates with the core.
 Thus, the core must be solid and efficient, otherwise, the whole banking software ecosystem is under considerable threat to be floppy and sloppy.